vendia/examples/features/share/graphql/golang1.x/README.md

   </a>
 </p>

-# Using Go to Query Our Uni
+# Using golang to Work with Our Uni

-We will use the [machinebox/graphql](https://github.com/machinebox/graphql) module in our example to query our **Warehouse** node.
+We have used the [machinebox/graphql](https://github.com/machinebox/graphql) module in our example to query our **Warehouse** node.

 ## Installation